mesowx/MesoPy/README.md

 ## Requirements
 MesoPy requires [requests] `pip install requests` because of it's voodoo powers in making API calls for us.

-**Before using MesoPy, you will need to obtain an API key/token by contacting the MesoWest folks at [mesowestapi@gmail.com].** Be sure to provide your name, email, phone number, and a brief description on your intended use of MesoWest data.
-You will receive an email with an API key and a link to generate a token.
+**Before using MesoPy, you will need to obtain an API key/token by contacting the MesoWest folks [here].** You will receive an email with an API key and a link to generate a token.
 Click the link and copy the token you just generated when instancing the Meso object like so: `m = Meso(api_token='YOUR API_TOKEN')`

 ## Installation